Chrome (video game): Plot

 Coretech contacts Logan and informs him that Zetrox has developed a nanovirus using Dr. Shybkov's research, which Coretech claims Zetrox plans to use to exterminate the Terbon colonists.
-They hire Logan to destroy the Zetrox warehouses containing the nanovirus, while implying that Pointer is the Zetrox commander overseeing the warehouses and the mission will give Logan a chance at revenge against him.
-However, the mission turns out to be a double-cross; Pointer is revealed to be working for Coretech, who were the ones behind the destruction of SPACON.
-Logan was sent to the Zetrox facility as a distraction so Pointer and his Coretech forces could steal the nanovirus and use it on the colonists.
+They hire Logan to destroy the Zetrox warehouses containing the nanovirus.
+Pointer is revealed to be working for Coretech.
 Pointer reveals that the Terbon colonists have discovered Chrome, the most valuable resource in the universe, which is why the corporations are fighting over the planet.
-Logan is again left to die by Pointer, but is rescued by Nicole Parker, who defects from Coretech after learning of their duplicity.
-Logan and Parker travel to a Coretech facility to try and stop them from using the nanovirus; however, Parker is killed by Pointer, who escapes to Terbon with the nanovirus.
-Logan pursues him and succeeds in killing him just before he can deploy the nanovirus against the colonists.
+Logan pursues Pointer and kills him before he can deploy the nanovirus.

-With Pointer dead, Logan's revenge is complete and he and Carrie are ready to wash their hands of the entire affair, when they are contacted by Zetrox, Coretech, and the Terbon colonists.
-Zetrox's representative Ming Tse reveals that they have used their wealth and influence to quash the evidence against them Logan gathered, and now they want to hire him to help them forcibly relocate the colonists in order to claim their Chrome-rich land; Ming Tse promises that the colonists will not be harmed, stating that Zetrox plays hard but does so transparently.
-Coretech, in contrast, wants to hire Logan to exterminate the Terbon colonists, threatening to release incriminating information they have on Logan to the authorities if he decides not to work for them.
-Finally, John Brown and the colonists want Logan to help them defend their homes from the corporations, a seemingly hopeless fight.
+Zetrox's representative reveals that they want to hire Logan to help them forcibly relocate the colonists in order to claim their Chrome-rich land.
+Simultaneously, John Brown and the colonists want Logan to help them defend their homes from the corporations, a seemingly hopeless fight.
 At this point, the player can choose to side with Zetrox, Coretech, or the colonists, leading to 3 separate final missions and endings.